-During the calculation, when spikes have been detected, markers will be created and will appear automatically on the EpiSpike window.
+During the calculation, when spikes are detected, markers are created and will appear automatically on the EpiSpike window.

 Additionally, the markers will appear automatically in the marker list of the viewer.

 You can easily review these detections during the calculation.